ReeceOosterbeek/StrutSurf/README.md

 For more information about the MATLAB Runtime and the MATLAB Runtime installer, see "Distribute Applications" in the MATLAB Compiler documentation
 in the MathWorks Documentation Center.

+If you already have MATLAB installed, you can run StrutSurf from the main file StrutSurf.m